Relintai/pandemonium_engine_docs/usage/scripting/pausing_games.md

 Process Modes
 -------------

-Each node in Godot has a "Pause Mode" that defines when it processes.
+Each node in Pandemonium has a "Pause Mode" that defines when it processes.
 It can be found and changed under a node's `Node` properties in the inspector.

 ![](img/pausemode.png)